hasanhafiz/icare_assignment5/README.md

 Make sure to keep both 'File' and 'Database' for storage options that can be changed in the configuration file.

 # Config File
-Config.php file is inside src/Config.
+Config.php file is inside src/Config directory.
 Default storage option is 'file.'

 To work with File Storage, just change 'storage_type' to 'file'.
 To work with Database Storage, just change 'storage_type' to 'database'

+# Creating Database
+A db.sql file exists inside database folder.
+Copy the sql file content and run it in  phpmyadmin client, it will create database with two tables 'users' and 'transactions'